 But why is the chaconne considered one of the most beautiful and profound pieces ever composed?
 Is it because in a short span of 20 minutes it takes you through every possible human emotion, or because it is like the fine balance between Logic and Love, ecstasy and sorrow, fantasy and reality and combines all those extremes into a multidimensional paradox?
 I certainly am addicted to the piece.
 My father played the violin so I was exposed to it at an early age (not that he could play the chaconne), but even without this exposure, those who understand music will invariably feel the depth of the piece.

 In October 2008 filmmaker Michael Lawrence released ‘The Bach Project’ featuring various distinguished musicians to discuss the effects and legacy of J.S.
 Bach’s music.
 In one scene of the documentary, musicians are scanned in an fMRI machine in an effort to study the neural basis of musical improvisation.
-The DVD is available here: http://www.mlfilms.com/ (As usually happens in our world, people shell out $100-a-ticket to watch the antics of Charlie Sheen (who has composed, invented, created and explored absolutely nothing), but Michael Lawrence’s Bach Project has to ask for donations on its website because his documentary – which is about the works of a REAL genius artist, i.e. Mr. Bach, and features a group of jazz and classical musicians – has fewer takers in our world.)
-Here is a clip from the film explaining possible reasons for the Chaccone’s appeal:
+The DVD is available here: http://www.mlfilms.com/ (As usually happens in our world, people shell out $100-a-ticket to watch the antics of some vulgar “reality stars” (who have composed, invented, created and explored absolutely nothing), but Michael Lawrence’s Bach Project has to ask for donations on its website because his documentary – which is about the works of a REAL genius artist, i.e. Mr. Bach, and features a group of jazz and classical musicians – has fewer takers in our world.)
+Here is a clip from the film explaining possible reasons for the Chaconne’s appeal:

-Spring is just round the corner in New York city.
-A grey rainy Monday morning has followed a gorgeous sunny weekend…..and through the dark clouds today, the routine and the prose of life, the uplifting music of Bach (especially the lovely short piano pieces) reminds one, once again, of the poetry, the peace, the joys of life’s simple little pleasures.
-326 years since Bach was born, and his music still lives on, still inspires.
+Spring is just round the corner in New York city – nay – has officially begun today.
+A grey rainy morning has followed a gorgeous sunny weekend…..and through the dark clouds today, the routine and the prose of life, the uplifting music of Bach (especially the lovely short piano pieces) reminds one, once again, of the poetry, the peace, the joys of life’s simple little pleasures. more than 325 years since Bach was born, and his music still lives on, still inspires.

 Now that’s what you call timeless.